Back to blog

 )

-When something goes wrong — and things always go wrong — I can pull up a single trace and see exactly what happened, in what order, and how long each step took.
+When something goes wrong - and things always go wrong - we can pull up a single trace and see exactly what happened, in what order, and how long each step took.
 It's like having a flight recorder for every request.
-I've diagnosed issues in minutes that would have taken hours without this.
+We've diagnosed issues in minutes that would have taken hours without this.

 Structured Logging with Zap